online-store-management

 Additionally, offering multiple shipping options, such as same-day or next-day delivery – can improve conversion rates.
 Customers expect fast shipping, and optimizing fulfillment is one of the best ways to meet those expectations.

 Data-driven insights are necessary to any business.
+They turn raw information into clear guidance, data-driven insights help businesses make smarter decisions and reduce costly guesswork.
 Instead of guessing which products will be the best seller, owners can analyze consumer behavior and sales trends to optimize their inventory and advertising.

 For instance, sales reports can indicate what products customers tend to buy together, enabling companies to offer improved product bundles or upsell opportunities.
 Customer behavior analysis can determine which pages are viewed for most of the time, revealing which product descriptions or images work best.